zulip/zulip/docs/production/postgres.md

 #### Remote Postgres database

-This is a bit annoying to setup, but you can configure Zulip to use a dedicated postgres server by setting the `REMOTE_POSTGRES_HOST` variable in /etc/zulip/settings.py, and configuring Postgres certificate authentication (see
+This is a bit annoying to set up, but you can configure Zulip to use a dedicated postgres server by setting the `REMOTE_POSTGRES_HOST` variable in /etc/zulip/settings.py, and configuring Postgres certificate authentication (see